-Alongside rewards and perks, it’s important to keep both interest rates and fees in mind when choosing a credit card.
-Many business credit cards offer introductory 0 percent APRs.
-This essentially provides free short-term business financing — as long as you can pay off your balance before that introductory period ends and the regular interest rate kicks in.
+Alongside rewards and perks, it’s important to keep both interest rates and fees in mind when choosing a business credit card.
+Many business credit cards offer 0 percent intro APRs on purchases, which essentially provides free short-term business financing — as long as you can pay off your balance before that introductory period ends and the regular interest rate kicks in.
 And many top business cards come with annual fees, too.
 For instance, the Amex Business Platinum comes with a $695 annual fee.

 4. Gather required application information

 Applying for a business credit card isn’t too complicated as long as you are prepared to provide some (or all) of the following information during the application process:

 - Business name and contact information.
 You’ll need to provide important identifying information about your business, such as your business name, address and phone number.
 Many entrepreneurs’ business and personal contact information are the same, which is fine.

 - Your role in the company.
 If you’re applying for a business credit card, chances are the lender will want to know who you are and what your role at the company is.
 This is relevant because it tells them who will be liable for any debt accumulated on the account.

 - Your annual business income.
 Similar to how you need to submit your personal income information when you apply for a personal credit card, you’ll need to provide your business income when you apply for a business credit card.
 If you’re a brand-new business that hasn’t generated income yet, you may need to report your income as $0 for the time being.

 - Business details.
 While these details will vary on an application-to-application basis, you may need to provide information about your business, such as what industry you’re in, how long you’ve been in business and how many employees you have.